dolphin432/CarGuesser/README.md

 ​You may download and play the game for personal use.
 ​You may not copy, modify, or redistribute the code or assets without express written permission.
 ​For inquiries, please contact me via GitHub
+All rights reserved.Please see the COPYRIGHTS file for usage terms and conditions.